 Green: We will take up to 4 black sacks alongside your green bin.

-Blue: We try to encourage recycling as much as we can, so any blue sacks that you put alongside your blue bin, we will be happy to collect.
+Blue: We try to encourage recycling as much as we can, so any blue or clear sacks that you put alongside your blue bin, we will be happy to collect.

 Tip: If you are having a party and know that you will be having lots of extra rubbish, it is best to inform the Council via email at email@example.com or via telephone on 01205 314200 so that we can make the refuse team aware extra rubbish will need to be collected.

 Where can I get black/blue sacks from?

 Can I put black sacks or any other bags in my blue wheeled bin?